Triakis octahedron

 In geometry, a triakis octahedron (or trigonal trisoctahedron or kisoctahedron) is an Archimedean dual solid, or a Catalan solid.
 Its dual is the truncated cube.

 It can be seen as an octahedron with triangular pyramids added to each face; that is, it is the Kleetope of the octahedron.
 It is also sometimes called a trisoctahedron, or, more fully, trigonal trisoctahedron.
 Both names reflect that it has three triangular faces for every face of an octahedron.
 The tetragonal trisoctahedron is another name for the deltoidal icositetrahedron, a different polyhedron with three quadrilateral faces for every face of an octahedron.

 This convex polyhedron is topologically similar to the concave stellated octahedron.
-They have the same face connectivity, but the vertices are in different relative distances from the center.
+They have the same face connectivity, but the vertices are at different relative distances from the center.

-If its shorter edges have length 1, its surface area and volume are:
+If its shorter edges have length of 1, its surface area and volume are:

 Cartesian coordinates

 Let α = √2 − 1, then the 14 points (±α, ±α, ±α) and (±1, 0, 0), (0, ±1, 0) and (0, 0, ±1) are the vertices of a triakis octahedron centered at the origin.

 The length of the long edges equals √2, and that of the short edges 2√2 − 2.

 The faces are isosceles triangles with one obtuse and two acute angles.
 The obtuse angle equals arccos(1/4 − √2/2) ≈ 117.20057038016° and the acute ones equal arccos(1/2 + √2/4) ≈ 31.39971480992°.